View publications under the "Works" tab.

 10th Recipient of the Jakob Eriksson Prize in Plant Pathology

-My research is focused on understanding and describing plant diseases at the population level and relating disease intensity to crop losses.
-I use mathematics and statistics to characterize disease epidemics in time and space with the goal of determining which biological and physical factors best predict: disease invasion, persistence, outbreaks, and the magnitude of disease spread.
-Recently, I have been using models to develop approaches for assessing the threat of plant pathogens as bioterrorism weapons against U.S. crops.
-For the last 20 years I have worked heavily on determining how rainfall affects splash dispersal of fungal spores.
+My research is focused on understanding and describing plant diseases at the population level and relating disease intensity to crop losses and toxin contamination.
+I use mathematics and statistics to characterize disease epidemics in time and space with the goal of determining which biological and physical factors best predict: disease outbreaks, invasion, persistence, and the magnitude of disease spread.
+Previously, I developed approaches for assessing the threat of plant pathogens as bioterrorism weapons against U.S. crops.
+In the past, I have worked heavily on determining how rainfall affects splash dispersal of fungal spores.
 This basic work has increased our understanding of how fungal spores move within fields and between fields, and has shown how to better control some economically important diseases.

-- Plant disease epidemiology, disease modeling, statistical analysis, and crop loss assessment primarily aimed at fungal (and oomycete) diseases of fruit crops, Fusarium head blight of wheat, as well as other diseases.
+- Plant disease epidemiology, disease modeling, statistical analysis, and crop loss assessment, primarily aimed at Fusarium head blight of wheat, as well as other diseases.

-- Influence of climate and environment on disease dynamics
+- Influence of climate and environment on disease epidemics.

 - Development of disease management strategies based on epidemiological theory and experimentation.

-- Sampling for disease incidence, including the development of new statistical methods for predicting sample sizes; and predicting the invasion and persistence of introduced non-indigenous pathogen species
+- Sampling for disease incidence, including the development of new statistical methods for predicting sample sizes.

 View impact story: Fusarium Head Blight Risk Assessment Tool